|Nutrition Facts (per serving)|

 New York Magazine voted Neil Kleinberg’s blueberry pancakes best in the city twice so you know they are really good!
 Neil's secret is separating the eggs and gently folding in the whipped egg whites.
-If you don't care for blueberries, bananas and walnuts can be substituted.
-They're even amazing plain with real maple syrup.
+If you don't care for blueberries, then bananas and walnuts can be substituted.
+They're even amazing plain with just maple syrup or maple butter!

 4 cups all-purpose flour